microsoft/code-with-engineering-playbook/ml-fundamentals/ml-problem-formulation-envisioning.md

 4. How should performance be measured?
 5. Is the performance measure aligned with the business objective?
 6. What would be the minimum performance needed to reach the business objective?
+7. Are there any known constraints around non-functional requirements that would have to be taken into account? (e.g., computation times)
-7. Frame this problem (supervised/unsupervised, online/offline, etc.)
+8. Frame this problem (supervised/unsupervised, online/offline, etc.)
-8. Is human expertise available?
+9. Is human expertise available?
-9. How would you solve the problem manually?
+10. How would you solve the problem manually?
-10. What work has been done in this area so far?
+11. What work has been done in this area so far?
-11. Are there any restrictions on the type of approaches which can be used? (e.g., does the solution need to be completely explainable?)
+12. Are there any restrictions on the type of approaches which can be used? (e.g., does the solution need to be completely explainable?)
-12. List the assumptions you or others have made so far.
+13. List the assumptions you or others have made so far.
 Verify these assumptions if possible.
-13. Define some hypothesis statements to be explored.
+14. Define some hypothesis statements to be explored.
-14. Highlight and discuss any responsible AI concerns if appropriate.
+15. Highlight and discuss any responsible AI concerns if appropriate.

 ### Data Exploration